QAnon: Incidents

-Since QAnon's emergence, followers of the conspiracy theory have been part of controversial, sometimes violent events.

-In 2020, QAnon followers were actively involved in the presidential election, during which they supported Trump's campaign.
-QAnon personalities moved to dedicated message boards, where they organized to wage information warfare in an attempt to influence the election.
+QAnon's followers have been part of controversial, sometimes violent events.
+In 2020, QAnon followers were involved in the presidential election, during which they supported Trump's campaign.
+QAnon personalities moved to dedicated message boards, where they organized to wage information warfare to influence the election.
 One in 50 tweets about voting in the 2020 United States presidential election came from QAnon accounts.
 Two in 25 accounts using the hashtag #voterfraud, which spread unsubstantiated allegations of voting fraud, were QAnon accounts.